SummittDweller/summitt-dweller-blog/content/post/2024-01-13-spinning-up-staticcms.md

 slug: spinning-up-staticcms
 date: 2024-01-13T15:40:23.000Z
 date_updated: 2024-01-14T03:53:56.000Z
+tags:
+  - StaticCMS
+  - Development
-tags: StaticCMS, Development, Wieting Theatre
+  - Wieting Theatre
 ---

 Today is Saturday, January 13, 2024, and I won't be able to watch the KC Chief's wildcard playoff game vs. the Miami Dolphins tonight because it is streaming ONLY on Peacock, and I refuse to pay them for the "privilege" to watch it live.
 So, I'm going to do something productive instead.
 Let's see if I can spin up an instance of [StaticCMS](https://www.staticcms.org/) to provide an OPEN CMS for the content editor(s) behind the [Wieting Theatre website](https://Wieting.TamaToledo.com).